tedstreete/opi-prov-life/USECASES.md

 - Different org owns host and DPU, or uses host and DPU
 - What are the needs/usages of third party OS and Apps on DPU?
 - Pre-installed OS works in some scenarios, bare metal in others
+- Pre-installed certificates
+  - Signed by OEM, initially

+# Discussion of sZTP branching into DHCP discovery and authentication of bootstrap server

+- Openshift – installs on bare metal
+- Scenarios for deployment
+- UEFI has dhclient
+- Linux has dhclient
+- Some other entity handles discovery, like a BMC
+- Call for Watsen SZTPD prototyping – no takers in this group; Intel may have agreed in Slack

 # SKUs
 - BMC vs no BMC on DPU; need to cover both scenarios